 - Portwine Stains are vascular birthmarks where swollen blood vessels form a reddish-purplish discoloration in the skin.
 They are most commonly seen on the face, arms and legs.
 Like moles, they can start off flat and lighter in color, and get darker and thicker as a person ages.
 The VBeam works by producing an intense burst of light that allows the selective destruction of the over-abundant blood vessels without harming the surrounding tissue.
 A series of treatments are generally needed for complete removal.

-- Cherry Hemangiomas are very common vascular lesions that are simply an over growth of blood vessels at the surface of the skin that form a small, red, mole-like bump.
+- Cherry Hemangiomas are very common vascular lesions that are simply an overgrowth of blood vessels at the surface of the skin that forms a small, red, mole-like bump.
 They appear spontaneously, without apparent cause and are not malignant.
-They can cause pain and profuse bleeding if ruptured, which can easily happen due to their dome like shape.
+They can cause pain and profuse bleeding if ruptured, which can easily happen due to their dome-like shape.
 Although they are mostly seen in adulthood, Cherry Hemangiomas can also appear on babies at birth.
-On children they tend to dissipate as the child ages.
+On children, they tend to dissipate as the child ages.
 For adults, Cherry Hemangiomas can easily be treated and removed with the VBeam® laser.

 - A Venous Lake is another type of vascular lesion that tends to appear in older adults.
 They appear as dark bluish-purple papules on lips, ears, and face and are as a result of sun exposure.
 Venous lake lesions can easily be treated with the Gmax laser.

 If you are concerned about a questionable mole or bump, we are proud to now offer skin screenings and biopsy.
 Don’t wait six to eight months for a dermatology appointment – we are happy to see you now to ensure your peace of mind.
 If you’d like to come in to learn more about birthmark removal and skin screenings, call our office to schedule an appointment!